-44. A comment was received, stating that there are legal deficiencies regarding the current and proposed Comprehensive Plan Map and requesting that they be corrected as part of the Our Salem project.
+42. A comment was received, stating that there are legal deficiencies regarding the current and proposed Comprehensive Plan Map and requesting that they be corrected as part of the Our Salem project.
+A subsequent comment requested that the City Council direct legal staff to address the issues during the fiscal year 2022-23 outside of the Our Salem project.